 As Chief Financial Officer & President, Global Development at Hilton Worldwide Holdings Inc., Kevin J. Jacobs made $7,076,084 in total compensation.
 Of this total $896,202 was received as a salary, $1,442,000 was received as a bonus, $1,174,339 was received in stock options, $3,522,996 was awarded as stock and $40,547 came from other types of compensation.
 This information is according to proxy statements filed for the 2021 fiscal year.

-The chart on this page features a breakdown of the total annual pay for Kevin J. Jacobs, EVP & Chief Financial Officer at HILTON WORLDWIDE HOLDINGS as reported in their proxy statements.
+The chart on this page features a breakdown of the total annual pay for Kevin J. Jacobs, Chief Financial Officer & President, Global Development at Hilton Worldwide Holdings Inc. as reported in their proxy statements.

 Total Cash Compensation information is comprised of yearly Base Pay and Bonuses.
-HILTON WORLDWIDE HOLDINGS income statements for executive base pay and bonus are filed yearly with the SEC in the edgar filing system.
-HILTON WORLDWIDE HOLDINGS annual reports of executive compensation and pay are most commonly found in the Def 14a documents.
+Hilton Worldwide Holdings Inc. income statements for executive base pay and bonus are filed yearly with the SEC in the edgar filing system.
+Hilton Worldwide Holdings Inc. annual reports of executive compensation and pay are most commonly found in the Def 14a documents.

 Total Equity aggregates grant date fair value of stock and option awards and long term incentives granted during the fiscal year.

 Other Compensation covers all compensation-like awards that don't fit in any of these other standard categories.
 Numbers reported do not include change in pension value and non-qualified deferred compensation earnings.

 This report is not for commercial use.
 Thorough reviews have been conducted to assure this data accurately reflects disclosures.
 However for a complete and definitive understanding of the pay practices of any company, users should refer directly to the actual, complete proxy statement.